 Increased incidence of mental disorders in users of cannabis.

-The use of marijuana has been linked to increased risks of developing mood disorders, especially those individuals who have had a case in the family regarding depression or anxiety.
+The use of marijuana has been linked to increased risks of developing mood disorders, especially in those individuals who have had a case in the family regarding depression or anxiety.
 Consecutive use of cannabis may alter the brain chemistry to the level of vulnerability to mental illness, particularly in cases that encountered cannabis use as a coping mechanism to stress or emotional suffering.

 The Effect of Chronic Cannabis Abuse

-Long-term cannabis use may also be severe on the brain, especially on the memory, thinking, and feeling of people.
+Long-term cannabis use may also be severe on the brain, especially on the memory, thinking, and feelings of people.
 The development of the brain could be disrupted when cannabis is used chronically, especially when its consumption starts during the adolescence period.
 Researchers have found out that persistent users of cannabis usually suffer problems related to memory and concentration, and this may affect their academic work and career.

 Besides, heavy smoking of cannabis may predispose to chronic use, resulting in the development of psychiatric disorders among individuals who are genetically susceptible to it.
 A case in point is that an individual whose family members have schizophrenia or bipolar disorder is more prone to develop such disorders if they use cannabis regularly.